univault-org/riif-com/QUICKSTART.md

 ## Deployment

 1. Push your site to GitHub
-2. Deploy using:
+2. Deploy using GitHub Pages:
+   - Go to repository settings
-   - GitHub Pages
+   - Navigate to Pages
-   - Netlify
-   - Vercel
+   - Select main branch
-   - Any static hosting service
+   - Set directory to /site

+Your site will be available at: `https://YOUR_USERNAME.github.io/YOUR_REPO/`

 ## Need Help?

 - Check the [README.md](README.md) for detailed documentation
 - Visit our [GitHub repository](https://github.com/univault-org/MarkVault)
+- Switch to the `main` branch for Next.js setup
 - Open an issue for support

 ---